ctkelly/google-homepage/README.md

-First project from The Odin Project: re-create the Google homepage
+First project from The Odin Project: build the Google homepage